 Except during summer camp, weekend camping opportunities are available year round at Cuyuna Scout Camp for a nominal charge.
 Most summer camp programming (COPE, Climbing, Archery, Rifle Range, Canoe trips) are available during weekend camping.

 This is the opportunity for families of BSA registered Scouts to experience first hand what summer camp is like at Cuyuna!
-Spend time at the BB Gun range, test your ability at the climbing tower, experience nature on a hike, grab your gear and take time for fishing.
+Spend time in the great outdoors, experience nature on a hike, grab your gear and take time for fishing.
+Build a campfire, roast a hot dog and listen to the loons.
 Cuyuna Scout Camp will be open for your enjoyment.

 Plenty of space to learn about the abundant nature around us at camp.